 - Our passionately curious research professionals, analysts and scientists have built unique multi-specialist capabilities that provide the true understanding and powerful insights into the actions, opinions and motivations of citizens, consumers, patients, customers or employees.
 We serve more than 5,000 clients across the world with 75 business solutions.

 - Founded in France in 1975, Ipsos is listed on Euronext Paris since July 1st, 1999.
 The company is part of the SBF 120 and the Mid-60 index and is eligible for the Deferred Settlement Service (SRD).

 - ISIN code FR0000073298, Reuters IPSOS.PA, Bloomberg IPS: FP www.ipsos.com

 A Hard Day’s Work: Global Attitudes to Gender Equality in the Workplace

-A NEW global study carried out in 27 countries by Ipsos MORI in the UK, in collaboration with the Global Institute for Women’s Leadership at King’s College London for International Women’s Day shows men and women remain divided about gender equality in the workplace.
+A NEW global study carried out in 27 countries by Ipsos in the UK, in collaboration with the Global Institute for Women’s Leadership at King’s College London for International Women’s Day shows men and women remain divided about gender equality in the workplace.

 [WEBINAR] Ipsos Global Trends - Aftershocks and continuity

 Welcome to Ipsos Global Trends 2021: Aftershocks and continuity.
 This is the latest instalment in our wide-ranging series that seeks to understand how global values are shifting.
 This year’s update polls the public in 25 countries around the world, ranging from developed countries such as the US, UK and Italy, to emerging markets in Asia such as China and Thailand – as well as covering important new markets like Kenya and Nigeria for the first time.